M.S. Economics & Computation

 • Courses everywhere!
 In nearly all master’s programs, students take a nearly set curriculum with few if any electives – and such electives that do exist tend to be within a single department.
 In contrast, MSEC students have few restrictions, and can take courses across the university (subject to advisor approval), both at the master’s and PhD levels.
 And students do!
 In addition to CS and Econ courses, students typically take courses in Mathematics, Statistics, Public Policy, Environmental Science, Health Policy/Medical School, and Business courses ranging from quantitative marketing to finance to strategy, and more.

-• Research Assistant (RA) opportunities: in most CS and Econ master’s programs, research receives little or no emphasis, and there are no opportunities to work as an RA.
+• Research Assistant (RA) opportunities: In most CS and Econ master’s programs, research receives little or no emphasis, and there are no opportunities to work as an RA.
 Duke is different: master’s students can work as RA’s, and MSEC students are highly sought after for their mix of skills.
 Research assistant work is important for learning about the research process, strengthening applied skills and tools, and, in many cases, getting joint publications.

-• Teaching Assistant (TA) opportunities: in most CS and Econ master’s programs, few if any master’s students have the opportunity to work as a TA.
+• Teaching Assistant (TA) opportunities: In most CS and Econ master’s programs, few if any master’s students have the opportunity to work as a TA.
 Again, Duke is different: master’s students can work as TA’s, and MSEC students are highly sought after for TA work as well.
 Being a TA is especially important for those who go on to PhD programs, and above all for international students: being hired as a TA sends a signal that professors have sufficiently high regard for your expository ability that they feel comfortable putting you in front of a class of native speaker undergraduates or MBAs.
 Moreover, TA work in a graduate course enhances your learning far beyond simply being a student in the class.

 • Diversity of student interests: the MSEC student body has interests that range enormously (see the above list of additional departments in which students take coursework) while sharing common core interests as well.
 Indeed, the MSEC experience allows student to explore a variety of interests before settling down – and a high fraction of MSEC students change their interests during the course of their study.